xandrade/covid/README.md

 # covid
-Push notificator for COVID-19 statistics in Oman
+Push-notification for COVID-19 statistics in Oman

-This app query the rapidapi.com API and push a notifcation if change is detected.
+This app queries the rapidapi.com API and push a notifcation (using PushBullet API) if change is detected.

 # Linux (Ubuntu-20.04) through WSL 2